 January and February are usually the warmest months of the year and hence the most popular for getting into the New Zealand wilderness.
-You are guaranteed some settled weather and you will be sharing these lovely long days with kiwis (of the hiker variety) and that’s a great thing - they are pretty welcoming to overseas folk in the backcountry.
-It's never that mad or busy if you are comparing it to the European Alps in the summer - there are only 4 million of us here in a country the size of the UK with a quarter of it National Parks, so a few famous spots aside, it's all pretty civilised out there.
-In February school goes back so the pressure goes off a number of “front country” hiking trails and huts.
-Note there are a bunch of bank holiday weekends in January and February that will make huts pretty busy - keep an eye out for those.
+You are guaranteed some settled weather and you will be sharing these lovely long days with kiwis (of the hiker variety) and that’s a great thing - they are pretty welcoming to overseas folk .
+It's never as mad or busy as the European Alps in the summer - there are only 5 million of us here in a country the size of the UK (with a quarter of it National Parks) February school goes back so the pressure goes off a number of “front country” hiking trails and huts.
+Note that there are a bunch of bank holidays in January and February that will make huts pretty busy in the weekends - keep an eye out for those.

-Our trip pick in Summer is the Ultimate North and Ultimate South or if you have 23 days up your sleeve, combine the two for a full Ultimate New Zealand trip.
+Our trip pick in Summer is the Ultimate North and Ultimate South or if you have 23 days up your sleeve, and like huts and some camping, combine the two for a full Ultimate New Zealand trip.
 Warm Summer nights are the best time to have your first experience staying in a Kiwi backcountry hut or camping under the stars.

 Autumn Hiking in New Zealand

 North Island weather: 17-22⁰C (62-71⁰F), 90-130mm of rainfall per month